 - KitchenAid Stand Mixer Fruit & Vegetable Strainer Attachment, to strain fruit purees for jams, jellies, and other spreads

-Uses: Berries are delicious eaten out of hand, especially when they’re fresh and ripe at the height of summer.
+Berries are delicious eaten out of hand, especially when they’re fresh and ripe at the height of summer.
 They are also great for making into jams or baking into pies, cakes and tarts.
-Berries are also popular on the breakfast table, heaped on pancakes and waffles or spooned over bowls of yogurt and cereal.
+One of the speediest and most versatile ways to prepare berries is to macerate them.
+Below are a few simple preparations—no recipe required.

 Mixed Greens with Raspberry Vinaigrette: Whisk together raspberry vinegar, olive oil, Dijon mustard, honey and salt.
 Toss mixed greens, raspberries, candied pecans and thinly sliced red onions with the vinaigrette.

 Quinoa with Blueberries, Toasted Walnuts & Mint: toss cooked quinoa with blueberries, toasted walnuts and a handful of chopped fresh mint.
 Drizzle with walnut oil and lemon juice.

 Grilled Pork Chops with a Blackberry Port Sauce: Season pork chops with salt and pepper.
 Grill 4 to 5 minutes on each side.
 Simmer blackberries, port, chicken broth, honey and minced shallot until reduced and berries are soft.
 Drizzle on pork chops.

 Berry Bread Pudding: Whisk together 6 eggs, 3 cups cream, 1 cup milk, 1 cup sugar, 1/2 tsp. vanilla extract and a pinch of salt.
 Pour over 1-inch cubes of ciabatta or other crusty bread and refrigerate overnight.
 Fold in berries and bake at 350ºF until set.